aeoneural/zdata/README.md

 ** <i><b>Method:</b>
 How did I derive the data above on the presentation?
-* mySQL manipulation
+* First, I did cleaning, clustering, grouping through mySQL manipulation on terminal.
-* Tableau Visualization
+* Second, I converted the second layer data into CSV and did Visualization using Tableau.
-* Python Plot
+* Third, used some pandas library to plot linear data.

 ** <i><b> What new techniques did I learn from Zappos Challenge?</i></b>:
 * Learning to use ipython notebook
-* Visualize using pandas library
+* Visualizion usage of Python

 Thank you Zappos.
 It's been an awesome week! :)